Armenian national movement: 1917

+1918

+In 1918, the Russian authorities made Andranik a Major General.
+He was then governor of the Administration for Western Armenia, from March and April 1918.

-The roots of the first national republic was achieved by the Armenians under Russian control which devised a national congress in October 1917.
-The convention in Tiflis was concluded in September 1917 with delegates from former Romanov realm (203), which 103 belonged to the ARF.
-On March 3, 1918, the Russians followed the armistice of Erzincan with the Treaty of Brest-Litovsk, and left the war, with territorial losses.
-From March 14 to April 1918, when a conference was held between the Ottoman Empire and the delegation of the Seim.
+The roots of an Armenian republic was achieved by the Armenians under Russian control which devised a national congress in October 1917.
+The Armenian National Council of Tiflis was concluded in September 1917 with 203 delegates from Russian Armenia, of which 103 belonged to the ARF.
+On March 3, 1918, the Russians followed the armistice of Erzincan with the Treaty of Brest-Litovsk, and exited the war, with territorial losses.
+From March 14 to April 1918, a conference was held between the Ottoman Empire and a delegation of the Seim.
 When the first Republic of Armenia (First Republic of Armenia) was proclaimed in 1918, the ARF became the ruling party.

-Between March and April 1918 Andranik was the governor of the Administration for Western Armenia.

-Karekin Pastermadjian was assigned as the ambassador of the First Republic of Armenia to the United States in Washington, D.C.

 The original plan for the Armenian army was to consist of Tovmas Nazarbekian's 60,000 soldiers with Andranik Pasha's 30,000 fedayees.
-However after the splitting of the Transcaucasian Democratic Federative Republic, the Ottoman Empire had taken Alexandropol and were intent on eliminating the center of Armenian resistance based in Yerevan.
-After the formation of the First Republic of Armenia in May 1918 Andranik fought alongside volunteer units to combat the Ottoman army.
-The Armenians were able to prevent total elimination and delivered crushing blows to the Turkish army in the battles of Sardarapat, Karakilisa and Abaran.
-The First Republic of Armenia had to sign the Treaty of Batum, which was signed in Batum on June 4, 1918.
-It was the ADR's first treaty.
+However, after the dissolution of the Transcaucasian Democratic Federative Republic, the Ottoman Empire had taken Alexandropol and were intent on taking Yerevan.
+After the formation of the First Republic of Armenia in May 1918 Andranik fought alongside volunteer units to stop the Ottoman army.
+The Armenians were able to stop the Turkish army in the battles of Sardarapat and Abaran.
+The First Republic of Armenia had to sign the Treaty of Batum on June 4, 1918.
 After the Ottoman Empire took vast swathes of territory and imposed harsh conditions, the new republic was left with 10,000 square kilometers.
 Andranik's military leadership was instrumental in allowing the Armenian population of Van to escape the Ottoman Army and flee to Eastern Armenia.